jontyrudman/personal-website-11ty/live-near-friends.md

 ## Why live near friends?

-It's a way of achieving my **maximise time with friends** motivation.
+I like spending time with you and I hope you like spending time with me!
-Even if you're busy, or work long or weird hours, if it's easy to hang out you'll be more likely to do it.
+Even if you're busy, or work long or weird hours, if it's easy to hang out we'll be more likely to do it.
 Let's make it as easy as possible, with a short walk and a doorbell ring after work, or a walk to the same pub.

 The thing that brought the most joy at university, no matter what was going on, was being able to see friends and having space to have a party.